josdejong/mathjs/docs/expressions/algebra.md

 math.js has built-in support for symbolic computation ([CAS](https://www.wikiwand.com/en/Computer_algebra_system)).
 It can parse expressions into an expression tree and do algebraic operations like simplification and derivation on the tree.

-> It's worth mentioning an excellent extension on math.js here: the step-by-step solver [mathsteps](https://github.com/socraticorg/mathsteps).
+> It's worth mentioning an excellent extension on math.js here: [mathsteps](https://github.com/socraticorg/mathsteps).
-> The goal of [mathsteps](https://github.com/socraticorg/mathsteps) is to offer a math solver library that is focused on pedagogy (how best to teach).
+> The goal of mathsteps is to offer a math solver library that is focused on pedagogy (how best to teach).
 The math problems it focuses on are pre-algebra and algebra problems involving simplifying expressions.

 <h2 id="simplify">Simplify <a href="#simplify" title="Permalink">#</a></h2>